manikhandan-hub/Sales-Analysis-Of-Bikes-And-Accessories/README.md

 # Analyzed Profit by Product Category:
 #### In 2015, Accessories contributed 74.04% of profit, while Clothing contributed 25.96%, with Bikes having no sales.
 #### In 2016, Bikes emerged as a new profitable category, contributing 26%, while Accessories contributed 52.47% and Clothing contributed 21.53%, demonstrating successful product diversification.
+### Examined Revenue by Customer Category using segmentation:
+#### Identified the Adult category as the largest revenue contributor (64.48% in 2015 and 73.86% in 2016), followed by Youth (31.44% in 2015, 22.22% in 2016) and Students (2.07% in 2015, 2.57% in 2016).
+T#### his shift indicates growth in adult customer engagement, suggesting opportunities for targeted marketing.